State of Palestine

 The latest national Food Security survey showed that food insecurity in Palestine stands at 33 percent, meaning that 1.6 million people are classed as food insecure.
 In Gaza, food insecurity levels are at 57 percent, while in the West Bank 19 percent of local people face food insecurity.

-Severe restrictions have been placed on people’s livelihoods and movements since the blockade of Gaza and the occupation of the West Bank.
-On-going conflict has meant that everyday lives have been severely disrupted, resulting in high levels of poverty.
-Although food is available, price levels are too high for poor households, so many families are unable to feed themselves.
+Severe restrictions have been placed on people’s livelihoods and movements and recurrent conflict has meant that everyday lives have been severely disrupted, resulting in high levels of poverty.
+Although food is available, price levels are too high for poor households, so many families are vulnerable to food insecurity.

-On-going conflict has brought severe economic disruption to Gaza and the West Bank.
+On-going conflict has brought severe economic disruption in Palestine, particularly in Gaza.
 At the end of 2014, nearly one in five people in the West Bank were unemployed, while unemployment levels reached 43 percent in Gaza – the highest in the world.